ffquindala/PowerBI_HollywoodMovies/README.md

 o https://www.the-numbers.com/ main page; note the menu bar at the top

-o https://www.the-numbers.com/market/ use the “Box Office” meny entry and choose “Theatrical Market” to get here – see the Annual Ticket Sales table, where each row represents a *Year*.
+o https://www.the-numbers.com/market/  “Box Office” meny entry and choose “Theatrical Market” to get here – see the Annual Ticket Sales table, where each row represents a *Year*.